 I find it very exciting and there's no need to be drowned in all the different options.
 We just move one step at a time and you are asking the right questions.

 You have reached the point that you've got your manuscript and just want to know what to do next.
-I have put out myself over 170 ebooks onto Amazon.
+I have put out over 170 ebooks myself onto Amazon.

 I am in the process of moving many of them as well over IngramSpark.
-Most of them on Audible and other places like that.
+Most of them are on Audible and other places like that.
 But the biggest thing is just to start it very simply.